Nanotechnology Partnerships at FDA

 For more information about other federal agencies involved in nanotechnology, please visit the link to the National Nanotechnology Initiative web site.

-The U.S. Food and Drug Administration (FDA) has partnered with the National Institute of Standards and Technology (NIST) and, the National Cancer Institute (NCI) to established the Nanotechnology Characterization Laboratory to perform preclinical efficacy and toxicity testing of nanoparticles.
-Other activities of this partnership include:
+The U.S. Food and Drug Administration (FDA) partnered with the National Institute of Standards and Technology (NIST) and the National Cancer Institute (NCI) to establish the Nanotechnology Characterization Laboratory (NCL) to perform multidisciplinary testing, vital to the clinical translation of nanomedicine candidates.
+Under this partnership, NCL:

 FDA-Johns Hopkins University

 This Memorandum of Understanding between the U.S. Food and Drug Administration ("FDA") and Johns Hopkins University (the "Parties") is established to develop collaboration in the areas of education, research, and outreach.

 The objectives of this collaborative partnership include, development of a collaborative working relationship between the Parties, provision of exchange of graduate and undergraduate students, faculty, and personnel, for the purposes of advanced training and outreach, stimulation of cooperative activities, research, and information exchange in areas such as bioethics, development of training programs for FDA and potentially other Government agencies and industry in broad scientific areas such as biotechnology and bioethics, development of a broad-based collaboration in the area of nanotechnology, including, in particular, with the Institute of NanoBioTechnology at the Johns Hopkins University.

 FDA is engaged in a collaboration with the Houston-based Alliance for NanoHealth (ANH) and its eight member institutions to help speed development of safe and effective medical products in the emerging field of nanotechnology.